Background pattern

 If you take more nebivolol cinfa than you should

-The most frequent symptoms and signs of a nebivolol overdose are a very slow heart rate (bradycardia), low blood pressure with a risk of fainting (hypotension), breathing difficulties like asthma (bronchospasm), and acute heart failure.
+The most frequent symptoms and signs of a nebivolol overdose are very slow heart rate (bradycardia), low blood pressure with possible fainting (hypotension), breathing difficulties like asthma (bronchospasm), and acute heart failure.

-If you forgot to take a dose of nebivolol cinfa, but remember shortly after when you should have taken it, take the recommended daily dose.
-If a lot of time has passed (several hours), so that you are close to the next dose, skip the missed dose and take the next scheduled dose at the usual time.
+If you forget to take a dose of nebivolol cinfa, but remember shortly after when you should have taken it, take the daily recommended dose.
+If a lot of time has passed (several hours), so that it is close to the next dose, skip the missed dose and take the next scheduled dose at the usual time.

-Always consult your doctor before stopping treatment with nebivolol, whether you take it for high blood pressure or chronic heart failure.
+Always consult your doctor before stopping treatment with nebivolol, whether you are taking it for high blood pressure or chronic heart failure.

 Do not stop treatment abruptly, as this could temporarily worsen your heart failure.
-If it is necessary to stop treatment for chronic heart failure, the daily dose should be gradually reduced, halving the dose at intervals of one week.
+If it is necessary to stop treatment for chronic heart failure, the daily dose should be gradually reduced, starting by halving the dose, at intervals of one week.

-Whennebivolol is used for the treatment of high blood pressure, the possible side effects are:
+When nebivolol is used to treat high blood pressure, the possible side effects are:

-Common side effects(may affect more than 1 in 10 patients):
+Common side effects(may affect more than 1 in 10 people):

 • Headache.